MEMORANDUM OF UNDERSTANDING

 A top-line indicator under USAID Forward’s “Talent Management” is for 200 FSOs to participate in mentoring programs by the end of FY 2014.
 This Pilot Program intends to address the Agency’s need by matching junior officers with USAID alumni.
 These USAID alumni will provide coaching and feedback to FSOs on defined projects and tasks.
 This Pilot Program will be evaluated to draw out lessons learned that are applicable to USAID career development programs beyond the E&E Bureau.

 I.B.
 Description of the Parties

-which prevent a complete transformation into a region that is whole, free and at peace.
+a region that is whole, free and at peace.
 USAID continues to tackle the region’s fundamental transition challenges of pervasive corruption, authoritarian rule, weak policy and regulatory environments, significant poverty and unemployment, and inadequate health and social protection systems.